ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 #### Set-up production Database -

-Once only, further runs will reset the database to June 2015.
+Once only, further runs will reset the database to Nov 2015.
 Takes around an hour to load all data.

     python manage.py data_import all:db